ratatui/ratatui/examples/concepts/state/README.md

-# Ratatui Mutable State Examples
+# Ratatui State Management Examples

-This collection demonstrates various patterns for handling mutable state in Ratatui applications.
-Each example solves the same problem - incrementing a counter during rendering - but uses different architectural approaches.
+This collection demonstrates various patterns for handling both mutable and immutable state in Ratatui applications.
+Each example solves a counter problem - incrementing a counter value - but uses different architectural approaches.
 These patterns represent common solutions to state management challenges you'll encounter when building TUI applications.

 For more information about widgets in Ratatui, see the [widgets module documentation](https://docs.rs/ratatui/latest/ratatui/widgets/index.html).